Sustainable Horsekeeping Series - click on image below for

 We now know that short grass has a higher sugar content (per mouthful) and because horses are able to eat very short grass (and in fact seek it out) keeping them on short grass does not really restrict their intake.

 Also once the grass gets too short it becomes more stressed and is unable to effectively photosynthesise and eventually dies out.
 One this happens the land quickly begins to degrade.
 Another consequence of overgrazing is that the pasture becomes a monoculture and only the species that are able to cope with high intensity grazing survive - along with hardy weeds that the horse will not normally eat.

 The first step in becoming a ‘grass farmer’ is to ‘hold your horses’ and let the grass get in front of your horses rather than being continually stressed from having to play catch up.
 The simplest method of doing this is to rotationally graze your pasture, this combined with a few other simple systems will ensure that your horses, the land and the environment all benefit.

 If you want to learn more about pasture management we cover all this information and much more in our one day seminars.
-Please subscribe to our mailing list and you will be kept up to date with additions to this site including new seminar dates etc. Or keep in touch on Facebook Jane Myers and Equiculture.
+Please subscribe to our mailing list and you will be kept up to date with additions to this site including new seminar dates etc. On Facebook we have pages for Jane Myers and Equiculture and The Equicentral System

 Also for more information on pasture management see our publications including Horse pasture management, Understanding horses and pasture, Managing horses on small properties.
 See also the articles and links on the More pasture info page.